codinggekko/Portfolio_QA/Manual_testing_Tesco/Specification_based_testing/Open_Meteo_API_Testing/TC15_Multiple_locations.md

 TC-15 — Multiple locations

-Test Case: Verify that the API returns weather data for two valid coordinates.
+Test Case: Verify that the API returns weather data for two locations with valid coordinates.

 Method: GET